Why Join CLD

 At $130.00 per year, CLD membership is a great value for professionals who want to keep abreast of best practices and current research.

 CLD also offers a Student Membership for $55 per year.
-There are many benefits to membership for students.
-Please contact us for more information on these benefits at email@example.com.
+There are many benefits to the membership for students.
+Please contact us for more information on these benefits at firstname.lastname@example.org.

 Retired CLD professionals who have been a member for 5 years and are at least 65 years of age are entitled to an annual rate of $60.

-Click Here for our current Membership Form.
+Click Here for a pdf of our current Membership Form.

 Starting a CLD Chapter